RithvikPanchumarthi/Storytelling/README.md

 **Visual appeal:** The visualization should be visually appealing and engaging.

 Data visualization can be a powerful tool for telling stories about data.
 By using data visualization effectively, you can help your audience to understand complex data and see the story that it tells
+ These are main things to consider for data visualization